Wall Street closes lower as banks, energy shares tumble

-NEW YORK (Reuters) - Wall Street’s main indexes finished lower on Friday, with the biggest drag coming from big U.S. banks after their earnings reports, while the energy sector was weighed down by a regulatory probe into Exxon Mobil Corp.
+NEW YORK (Reuters) - Wall Street’s main indexes finished lower on Friday, weighed down by big U.S. banks after their earnings reports, while the energy fell sharply due to a regulatory probe into Exxon Mobil Corp.

 The S&P 500 banks index lost ground as shares of Wells Fargo & Co, JPMorgan Chase & Co and Citigroup Inc tumbled even though they had posted better-than-expected fourth-quarter profits.
 The bank sector had rallied sharply in recent days.